metaproteomics/metaproteomics.github.io/src/content/news/2025-10-15-best-manuscript-announcement.md

 The applicant must have made a significant contribution to the publication as (joint) first or (joint) last author.
 The publication must be an original research article.
 Review articles are not eligible; however, short communications and methods papers are welcome.
 The manuscript must be accepted by a journal or available on a preprint server at the time of submission to the competition.
 Eligible manuscripts must not have been available on a preprint server or accepted before November 1, 2024, and must be in English.

 ## How to apply
-A complete application needs to be sent by email to info@metaproteomics.org before **March 1, 2026**.
+A complete application needs to be sent by email to info@metaproteomics.org before <span style="color: red;">March 1, 2026</span>.

 The application should include:
 * PDF file of the manuscript (including the supplementary information, if it applies).